DPR-4/FRT-project-resume-online/README.md

 ## Front-end resources

 The front-end is a static site with HTML, CSS, and JavaScript.
-It's static and has a visitor counter.
-The visitor counter data fetched via an API call to an Azure Function.
+It's static..

 - [Azure storage explorer] is a handy tool to use when working with Storage Accounts
 - This is how you can [deploy static site to blob storage.]